drzwave/ZRAD/README.md

 #endif
 ```
 8. Build and download - press the INCLUDE button should send a Z-Wave NIF and cause the blue LED to blink.
 Send a BASIC SET ON should turn the green LED on.

+# QWIIC Connector Setup

+The QWIIC connector on ZRAD makes it easy to connect any of the SparkFun sensors or other devices via a standard I2C interface.
+Fortunately SSv5 is able to add the I2CSPM component which makes adding and interfacing to I2C devices fairly easy.
+The QWIIC connector is normally only used when implementing ZRAD as an End Device.

+## I2CSPM Setup

+1. Click on the .slcp file - select the Software Components tab - enter I2CSPM into the seach bar
+2. Click on Platform-\>Driver-\>I2C-\>I2CSPM and Install it
+3. Name the component QWIIC
+4. Click on Configure
+5. Reference clock frequency=0 (default), Speed mode=Fast mode (400kbit/s), Selected Module=I2C0 (or I2C1), SCL=PB00, SDA=PB02
+    - Sometimes SSv5 does not properly configure the GPIOs - click on Source
+    - Comment out the #warning
+    - Uncomment the QWIIC\_PERIPHERAL to be I2C0 (or I2C1)
+    - Uncomment the PORT and PIN lines and set them to the correct GPIOs for both SCL and SDA
+6. The project should build OK - the I2C peripheral will be automatically initialized
+7. The I2CSPM\_Transfer() function is then used to send/receive data over the I2C bus
+8. See the Geographic Location Command Class repo for an example using the QWIIC connector

 # Directory Structure